1 - I'm running an EOL version of an Atlassian product. Will I receive support for it?

 6 - I'm demanding a call from the support.
 Will I receive it?

-Phone assistance is reserved for Premier customers and production instance outages only.
-You can surely request a phone call for further assistance but please be sure that you have already provided everything which was request by the support team (i.e logs, screenshots, descriptions, etc.).
+Inbound phone assistance is reserved for Premier/Priority customers.
+You can surely request an outbound phone call for further assistance, but please be sure that you have already provided everything which was request by the support team (i.e logs, screenshots, descriptions, etc.).
 From our experience, this makes our investigation process faster and there is also the possibility of resolving the problem through the ticket before the call.

 7 - How do I know what is supported and what is not?

 It is also common to be in doubt if your problem/question is supported by Atlassian or not.
 Here is the explanation of what will be supported by Atlassian and what will not.

 Need this kind of assistance?
 Atlassian Experts can help!

 For further doubts please check the Atlassian Support Offerings.

 8 - What about third party systems/plugins?
 Are these supported?